-HHI builds the local capacity of its partner communities by training community health workers, or cooperadores de salud.
-The cooperadores act as resources, serving to bridge the gap between their communities, access to health care, and community health promotion.
-HHI cooperadores are:
+HHI builds the capacity of our partner communities by training community health workers, or promotores de salud.
+The promotores act as resources, serving to bridge the gap between their communities, access to health care, and community health promotion.
+HHI promotores are:

 - Providers of basic first aid, patient care, and individual case management

 - Promoters of health education and connection to existing health systems

 - Leaders within their communities, who act as agents of change in community health